Treboder/MegaChatApp/README.md

 docker login -u $DOCKER_USER -p $DOCKER_PWD
 ````

-## Docker Login from EC2 directly
+## Docker Login from EC2 via Github Actions (without Github secrets)

-For validation, it's a good idea check server settings and Docker credentials with *Docker Login* from within EC2 after SSH into it.
+In order to avoid the above mentioned docker login issue, we do not use Github secrets.
+We rather pass the docker hub key from a file via stdin to the login command.
-We create the file *docker.pwd* with the docker hub key in the home directory and run:
+To do so, just create the file *docker.pwd* with the docker hub key in the home directory and run:
 ````
-cat docker.pwd | sudo docker login --username foo --password-stdin
+cat docker.pwd | sudo docker login --username treboder --password-stdin
 ````